Lunar-Mapping-Project/mappings/README.md

 # Mappings

-🌌 The mappings repository for the lunar mapping project.
+🌌 The mappings repository for the lunar mapping project

 ## Updates

-For more information join the [Discord](https://discord.gg/wbQv3sRenF) server to keep posted with the latest news and updates.
+For more information join the [Discord](https://discord.gg/wbQv3sRenF) server to keep posted with the latest news and updates

 ## Contents